-Listeria spp are frequently found in several ready-toeat foods, such as ice cream, due to their psychrotrophic genetic capacities, which increase the risk to public health.
-In the present study, of about 25 of the examined ice cream samples, only one sample (4%) yielded growth of Listeria spp.
-Rahimi et al. (2012); Abd El Tawab et al. (2015); Shamloo et al. (2015) and Elshinaway et al. (2016), reported higher levels of Listeria spp. in ice cream roughly 16.7%, 19.04%, 6%, and 20% respectively.
-Contrary to our results, the tested ice cream samples did not yield any isolates of Listeria spp (Ambily and Beena, 2012; Kevenk and Terzi Gulel, 2016).
+Listeria spp. are frequently found in several ready-to-eat foods, such as ice cream, due to their psychrotrophic genetic capacities, which increases the risk to public health.

+In the present study, about 25 of the examined ice-cream samples, only one sample (4%) yielded growth of Listeria spp.
+(Rahimi et al., 2012; Shamloo et al., 2015; Abd El-Twab et al., 2015; El-Shinawy et al., 2016) all showed higher levels of Listeria spp. in ice-cream roughly 16.7%, 19.04%, 6% and 20% respectively.

+Contrary to our results, the tested ice cream samples did not yield any isolates of Listeria spp. as showed in (Ambily and Benna, 2012;

+Kevenk and Gulel, 2016).
 Also, Metwally and Ali (2014) found that none of the examined ice cream samples contained Listeria spp.

-The increased prevalence of Listeria spp in samples of ice cream may be caused by tainted raw milk, improper handling and processing procedures, low-quality ingredients utilized in production, and incomplete pasteurization, particularly in small-scale ice cream (Elshinaway et al., 2016).
-An aging phase in the production of ice cream entails refrigerating the ice cream mixture overnight, which promotes the growth of psychrotrophic microbes such as Listeria spp.
+The increased prevalence of Listeria spp. in samples of ice cream may be caused by tainted raw milk, improper handling and processing procedures, low-quality ingredients utilized in production, and incomplete pasteurization, particularly in small-scale ice cream (El-Shinawy et al., 2016).
+An ageing phase in the production of ice cream entails refrigerating the ice cream mixture overnight, which promotes the growth of psychrotrophic microbes such Listeria spp.

-In the current investigation, none of the dairy products samples that were tested yielded an isolation of E. coli O157:H7 while higher results were recorded by Abd El-Atty and Meshref (2008); Elbastawesy et al. (2016) and Elafify et al. (2020) in the examined Kareish cheese samples.
-Similar results were achieved by El-Bagory and Hammad (2004); Ahmed and Shimamoto (2014); Elbastawesy et al. (2016) and Elafify et al. (2020).
-The primary cause of the inability to identify E. coli O157:H7 in the examined dairy products is that the isolation of E. coli O157:H7 is frequently challenging due to its intermittent presence at very low levels among extremely high levels of competing species (Sırıken et al., 2006).
+In the current investigation, none of the dairy products samples that were tested yielded an isolation of E. coli O157:H7 while higher results were recorded by Abd El-Atty and Meshref (2008), Elbastawesy et al., (2016) and Elafify et al., (2019) in the examined Kareish cheese samples.
+Similar results were achieved by El-Bagory and Hammad (2004), Ahmed and Shimamoto (2014), Elbastawesy et al., (2016), and Elafify et al., (2019).

+The primary cause of the inability to identify E. coli O157:H7 in the examined dairy products is that the isolation of E. coli O157: H7 is frequently challenging due to its intermittent presence at very low levels among extremely high levels of competing species (Siriken, et al., 2006).